LabKey/Dockerfile/README.md

 ## Development Notes

-In contrast to `application.properties`, the "startup properties" files housed in `startup/`, are LabKey's own implementation of `.properties` file(s) and generally are less feature rich that Springs'.
+In contrast to `application.properties`, the "startup properties" files housed in `startup/`, are LabKey's own implementation of `.properties` file(s) and generally are less feature rich that Spring Boot's, and are specific to LabKey application settings.

 ## Tips